davesheinbein/ui-kit-modern/src/components/Graphs/Explanation.md

 - **Graphs.tsx**: The main Graph component.
 Renders all graph types based on the `kind` prop and configuration.
 Handles chart rendering using Recharts, color schemes, accessibility, and responsive design.
 - **configurations.ts**: Centralizes all graph configuration presets.
 Defines the `ExtendedGraphKind` type, configuration interfaces, color schemes, and a map of default configurations for each kind.
 Used by the factory and main component.
-- **factory.tsx**: Provides the `GraphFactory`, `G` (ultra-short alias), `GraphPresets`, and `QuickGraphs` for DRY instantiation of graphs and common analytics/dashboard widgets.
-Enables rapid creation of common patterns and custom graphs.
 - **Graphs.module.scss**: Contains all styles for the graphs system, including layout, chart-specific styles, color themes, and responsive design.
 Uses SCSS modules and project-wide mixins/variables.
 - **index.ts**: Barrel file that exports the main component, types, configurations, factory, and presets for easy import elsewhere.